encoredev/examples/ts/file-upload/README.md

-# Serving static files example
+# Handling file uploads example

-This example utilizing a Raw endpoint to handle file uploads.
+This example utilizes a Raw endpoint to handle file uploads.
 This example uses the [busboy](https://www.npmjs.com/package/busboy) library to help with the file handling.

 **Endpoints:**